maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         :param size: One of :class:`HildonSizeType` , specifying the size of the new button.

-        :param arrangement: one of :class:`HildonButtonArrangement` , specifying the placement of the labels.
+        :param arrangement: one of :class:`ButtonArrangement` , specifying the placement of the labels.

         :returns: a newly created :class:`HildonPickerButton`